libxsmm/libxsmm/documentation/libxsmm_samples.md

 ## Wrapped DGEMM

 This code sample is calling DGEMM and there is no dependency on the LIBXSMM API as it only relies on LAPACK/BLAS interface.
 Two variants are linked when building the source code: (1) code which is dynamically linked against LAPACK/BLAS, (2) code which is linked using `--wrap=`*symbol* as possible when using a GNU&#160;GCC compatible tool chain.
-For more information, see the [Call Wrapper](https://github.com/hfp/libxsmm#call-wrapper) section of the reference documentation.
+For more information, see the [Call Wrapper](https://libxsmm.readthedocs.io/libxsmm_mm/#call-wrapper) section of the reference documentation.

-The code will execute in three flavors when running `dgemm-test.sh`: (1) code variant which is dynamically linked against the originally supplied LAPACK/BLAS library, (2) code variant which is linked using the wrapper mechanism of the GNU&#160;GCC tool chain, and (3) the first code but using the LD_PRELOAD mechanism (available under Linux).
+The same (source-)code will execute in three flavors when running `dgemm-test.sh`: (1) code variant which is dynamically linked against the originally supplied LAPACK/BLAS library, (2) code variant which is linked using the wrapper mechanism of the GNU&#160;GCC tool chain, and (3) the first code but using the LD_PRELOAD mechanism (available under Linux).

 **Command Line Interface (CLI)**